The FutureLets Limited Privacy Notice

-We will only keep your personal data for as long as we need to, in order to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.
+We will only keep your personal data for as long as we need to in order to fulfil the purposes for collecting it, including satisfying any legal, accounting, or reporting requirements.

-We consider a number of factors in deciding how long to keep your information: the amount, nature and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements (i.e. whether particular laws mean we have to keep certain types of document for a certain length of time).
+We consider a number of factors in deciding how long to keep your data: the amount, its nature and sensitivity, the potential risk of harm from unauthorised use or disclosure; the purposes for processing it, and whether we can achieve those purposes through other means; and the applicable legal requirements.

 Who do we share your personal data with?

-Your personal data will only be disclosed to relevant FutureLets employees that have a need for such access for the purpose for which it was collected and will not be disclosed to any other individuals or other entities, except that, if consistent with the purposes for which it is collected, information about you may also be shared with other organisations within the Coventry University Group.
+Your personal data will be disclosed to relevant FutureLets employees that have a need for such access for the purpose for which it was collected and will not be disclosed to any other individuals or other entities, except that, if consistent with the purposes for which it is collected, your personal data may also be shared with other organisations within the Coventry University Group.
 We may also need to share your personal data with third parties in the following circumstances:

-- We are required by law to place your deposit in a tenancy deposit protection scheme and in doing so we will need to share relevant personal data with our scheme provider, The Deposit Protection Service (see depositprotection.com).
+- as we are required by law to place your deposit in a tenancy deposit protection scheme and, in doing so, we will need to share relevant personal data with our scheme provider, The Deposit Protection Service (see depositprotection.com);

-- On occasions, we need to hire other companies to help us to serve you better and, in some of these cases, we may need to share personal data that is necessary to perform tasks for us, namely to utility companies (as necessary for our legitimate interest in ensuring that utility charges are directed to those responsible), and contractors associated with the application, management and performance of your tenancy agreement and as otherwise set out in your tenancy agreement.
-Guidance on how a tenant’s information may or may not be used is published on the ICO website at page: https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/consent/when-is-consent-appropriate/.
+- on occasions, we need to hire other companies to help us to serve you better and, in some of these cases, we may need to share personal data that is necessary to perform tasks for us, namely to utility companies (as necessary for our legitimate interest in ensuring that utility charges are directed to those responsible), and contractors associated with the application, management and performance of your tenancy agreement and as otherwise set out in your tenancy agreement.
+Guidance on how a tenant’s personal data may or may not be used is published on the ICO website at page: https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/consent/when-is-consent-appropriate/;

-- Where it is necessary for the performance of our contract with you, including where you have asked us to do so or where we need to take steps to enforce any agreements which may be entered into between us.
+- where it is necessary for the performance of our contract with you, including where you have asked us to do so or where we need to take steps to enforce any agreements that may be entered into between us;

-- Where it is necessary in our legitimate interests to share your personal information with credit agencies to ascertain the financial status of you and/or your guarantor.
+- where it is necessary in our legitimate interests to share your personal data with credit agencies to ascertain the financial status of you and/or your guarantor;

 We will seek your express opt-in consent before we share your personal data with any company outside of FutureLets for marketing purposes, or before we send you relevant third party information on behalf of any third party.